bcgov/psa-job-store/README.md

 in the project root and follow the prompts.
 This info is going to be automatically included in change log.

+## To publish a hotfix to production

+- Make a hotfix branch off main
+- Create pull request from hotfix into develop to test it on develop
+- Create pull request from develop to stage to test on stage
+- If looks good, create a pull request from hotfix to main

+If there's a conflict because develop is ahead of main:

+- Create a branch off develop
+- Merge hotfix into this branch and resolve conflicts
+- Make a pull request from this branch into develop

 ## @generated files and slow commits

 To avoid slow commits when auto-generation takes place, run `git add .` and then `npm run lint-generated` (in the api project)

+If above doesn't work, use `lacroixdavid1.vscode-format-context-menu` VS Code extension.
+After installing, right click on the @generated folder and click `Format`

 ## To apply a db change via db migration